 CFS: Water and Climate Recommendations “for Food Security and Nutrition”

 Food and Agriculture Organization of the United Nations (FAO) / Committee on World Food Security (CFS)

 Languages: English, German

-The Committee on World Food Security (CFS) promotes a collaborative, multi-stakeholder approach toward global policy convergence, including its work on climate change and water for food security and nutrition.
-The discussion will emphasize that water is the primary medium through which we will feel the effects of climate change.
-Indeed, climate change, resulting in extreme weather events, is increasingly jeopardizing water availability and accessibility, and poses serious threats to a secure global food supply.
-Water of sufficient quantity and quality is essential for agricultural production and for the preparation and processing of food.
-Irrigated agriculture accounts for 70 percent of all water withdrawals globally (surface and groundwater).
+The discussion emphasized that water is the primary medium through which we (will) feel the effects of climate change.
+Climate change, resulting in extreme weather events, is increasingly jeopardizing water availability and accessibility, and poses serious threats to a secure global food supply.